 To be in compliance with this regulation, NJIT is requiring that each employee complete the OAQ, to disclose and receive appropriate approval of any outside activity.
 During the course of the year, if the information contained in the form materially changes during the course of the year, it is the employee’s responsibility to submit a new form.

-This form can be accessed online at the forms section of this website or can be picked up at the Department of Human Resources.
+This form can be accessed online at the forms section of this website.
 This form must be completed in its entirety, approved by your Department Chair/Director and then sent to the Ethics Liaison Officer, Fenster Hall, room 480 for ethics review.

 Scholarly Capacity Regulation